• Skip to primary navigation

 These two posts outline everything you need to know from the best potatoes and flour to use, to what ingredients are traditionally found in Bolognese (and what's never included), plus I include real Italian gnocchi and Bolognese pasta photos we've ordered from our local restaurants all over the Emilia-Romagna region (the birthplace of this amazing dish).
 Here's everything you'll find in this post:

-For this recipe, I've used my #2 Bolognese sauce (I have two favorite authentic Bolognese sauce recipes) which is perfect for clinging to every gnocchi nook and cranny and somehow still leaves you feeling light even after an entire bowl full.
+For this recipe, I've used our Favorite Bolognese sauce (I have two authentic Bolognese sauce recipes), which is perfect for clinging to every gnocchi nook and cranny and somehow still leaves you feeling light even after an entire bowl full.

-I've opted to pair the sauce with homemade spinach gnocchi which takes just about 15 minutes of actual hands-on time and is ready from start to finish in just under 1 hour when you have th sauce prepared in advance.
+I've opted to pair the sauce with homemade spinach gnocchi, which takes just about 15 minutes of actual hands-on time and is ready from start to finish in just under 1 hour when you have the sauce prepared in advance.

 Fresh spinach gnocchi made from scratch with homemade slow-simmered bolognese sauce in a cast iron skillet.